WICG/webmonetization/docs/web-monetization-api.md

 - [Tessy](https://github.com/VladimirMikulic/tessy) is an advanced Web Monetization testing library with a powerful declarative API.

-- [svelte-monetization](https://github.com/wobsoriano/svelte-monetization) is a minimal and lightweight wrapper for the Web Monetization API.

 - [Moodle Web Monetization Module](https://github.com/andrewhancox/moodle-local_webmonetization) is a plugin for adding Web Monetization to your Moodle site.

 - [Jekyll + Web Monetization](https://github.com/philnash/jekyll-web_monetization) is a Jekyll plugin for adding Web Monetization to your site.